 While living in America, the deadline is April 15th of the filing year.
 But did you know that US Expats automatically receive an extension to June 15th?

 If you would like to get your taxes done by April 15th as usual, it is essential to note that if April 15th lands on a holiday or weekend, that deadline will move.
-For example, in 2022, April 15th took place on a US holiday, and the official deadline was pushed ahead to the next business day, April 18th.
-As always, tax payments are due on the normal deadline, expats only get an extension to file, not to pay.
+Therefore, take note of 2023.
+This tax year, April 15th takes place on a US holiday.
+Meaning the official deadline will be pushed ahead to the next business day, April 18th.
+As always, tax payments are due on the normal deadline; expats only get an extension to file, not to pay.
 We know, confusing!

 |Expat Tax Tip: Set an annual reminder for yourself about a month in advance of the deadline.|